aditijadhao/ERecycler/README.md

 # Erecycler
 A javafx project
-# ERecycler

 JRE 8 and Java 8 versions required to execute this project

 Install mysql version 5.5

-Create new javafx project in eclipse named Erecyler

-Delete all packages and files under src

-Download all files from this repository

-Create a package smartecyclepro

-Copy all java files, controller files, fxml files and paste it in smartrecyclepro package of the javafx project created

-Create a folder with the name images in smartecyclepro package

-copy images which were downloaded into this images folder

-Import the required jar files (jfoenix-8.0.8.jar, jfxrt.jar, jfxswt.jar, mysql-connector-5.1.18.jar)

 Create a database named Erecycler in mysql